 Postexposure prophylactic antiviral drugs are typically indicated for potentially exposed people when clusters of cases occur in a closed environment (eg, nursing home, hospital unit).
 These drugs may also be given to household contacts or other exposed people at high risk of developing complications of influenza High-risk groups Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
 Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more .
 Resistance patterns may affect drug choice, but typically oseltamivir 75 mg once a day is given.

 Minor antigenic drift in H and/or NA antigens produces strains that cause seasonal epidemics; rare antigenic shifts resulting in new combinations of H and NA antigens can cause a pandemic with significant mortality.

 Influenza itself may cause pneumonia, or patients with influenza may develop secondary bacterial pneumonia.

 Diagnosis is usually clinical, but sensitve and specific RT-PCR assays can differentiate influenza types and subtypes and thus help select antiviral therapy and determine whether outbreaks of respiratory disease are due to influenza.

 Antiviral drugs given early can slightly decrease duration and severity of symptoms but are typically used only in high-risk patients; different influenza types and subtypes are resistant to different drugs.

-Vaccinate everyone ≥ 6 mo annually; antiviral drugs can be used for prevention in immunocompromised patients (who may not respond to vaccination) and patients with contraindications to vaccination.
+Vaccinate annually everyone aged ≥ 6 months who does not have a contraindication; antiviral drugs can be used for prevention in immunocompromised patients (who may not respond to vaccination) and patients with contraindications to vaccination.